mktung/the-pipe-strip/transcripts/transcript.md

 Kundun: The Motion Picture Soundtrack

 [1:19](https://youtu.be/NAh9oLs67Cw?t=1m19s)
-When I was 18, 18 years old, I saw for the first time in my life, I saw a vision of clarity.
-I saw a comic strip, a 3-panel comic strip, that, though simple as it seemed, changed me.
+When I was eighteen, eighteen years old, I saw for the first time in my life, I saw a vision of clarity.
+I saw a comic strip, a three-panel comic strip, that, though simple as it seemed, changed me.
 Changed my being.
 Changed who I am.
 Made me who I am.
 Enlightened me.

 [1:45](https://youtu.be/NAh9oLs67Cw?t=1m45s)
 The strip, Garfield.
 The comic strip was new, no more than maybe a month and a